element-hq/element-web/code_style.md

   - Be careful mixing arrow functions and regular functions, eg. if one function in a promise chain is an arrow function, they probably all should be.
 - Apart from that, newer ES features should be used whenever the author deems them to be appropriate.
-- While flow annotations are welcome and encouraged consider to migrate the JS file to TypeScript (see next section).

 TypeScript
 ----------